mfaani/code-challenges/Tips/Cracking/readme.md

 Questions to ask from interviewer:
 - How many devs/testers
+- What's your PR merge rule like
+- What's the onboarding like?
+Like if I know Swift, UIKit and MVVM can I jump straight in?
+- How's your company's presence in the iOS community?
+How many of you are active speakers?
+How do they get support from the company?
 - Why did you choose the company?

 - Using technology X, creates problem Y. How do you solve it.